ShreyanshShri/soloLearnApi/README.md

 }]
 ```

-Again you can iterate through each of the code objects and get all data

-## How to get data of Leaderboard
+## Fetching data of Leaderboard

 Make a get request to https://sololearn-api.herokuapp.com/leaderboard <br>

-It will return you the following data
+It will return you the following array

 ```
 [{